 Municipal Regional Stormwater Permit Provision C.3.j. requires most Bay Area municipalities to complete and implement a Green Infrastructure Plan for the inclusion of Low Impact Development drainage design into storm drain infrastructure.

-Each Green Infrastructure Plan will describe how, over the long term, the municipality will shift their streets, roads, storm drains, parking lots, and building roofs from conventional “gray” storm drain infrastructure—where runoff flows directly into storm drains and then to creeks and the Bay/Delta—to a more resilient, sustainable system that slows runoff by dispersing it to vegetated areas, promotes infiltration, and uses bioretention to clean runoff.
+Each Green Infrastructure Plan describes how, over the long term, the municipality will shift their streets, roads, storm drains, parking lots, and building roofs from conventional “gray” storm drain infrastructure—where runoff flows directly into storm drains and then to creeks and the Bay/Delta—to a more resilient, sustainable system that slows runoff by dispersing it to vegetated areas, promotes infiltration, and uses bioretention to clean runoff.
 The Plan will also describe how implementing Green Infrastructure will help meet load reduction targets for mercury and PCBs entering the Bay/Delta.

 The municipalities’ Green Infrastructure Plans must be submitted to the San Francisco Bay Regional Water Quality Control Board by September 30, 2019.
-Each municipality has adopted a framework for completing their Plan by that date, including tasks and timeframes.